 A Guide to Expanding Medicaid-Funded School Health Services

-This guide is designed to support everyone working to expand access to school health services that are paid through Medicaid, including state and local education agency staff, state Medicaid agencies, school health providers, public health professionals and advocates.
+It is designed for anyone working to expand access to school health services, including state and local education agency staff, state Medicaid agencies, school health providers, public health professionals and children’s health advocates.
 All of these stakeholders share a common goal: improve student health and educational outcomes.

 Getting Started: Understanding the Medicaid Landscape